jlafata/hello-rest/README.md

 This application References this sample for adding a servlet filter via the web.xml https://digitalocean.com/community/tutorials/java-servlet-filter-example-tutorial

-This application adds a working examples to add a response header https://stackoverflow.com/questions/11025605/response-is-committing-and-dofilter-chain-is-broken
+This application references this link to deliver a working example of X-Frame-Options in the response header https://stackoverflow.com/questions/11025605/response-is-committing-and-dofilter-chain-is-broken